learninglab-secret/hello/data/markdown/audiopeak.md

 Potential process:
 1. extract the audio file from the video file
-2. get the stats t
+2. get the stats for the audio file
+3. isolate the moments with maximum amplitude (or close to it?)
+4. store those seconds & trim the video file using those seconds

 <img src="https://cdn.shopify.com/s/files/1/0080/8372/products/tattly_yay_burst_mike_lowery_00_1024x1024@2x.png?v=1566225019"  alt="yay"  style="width:250px;height:200px;">